mecid/mecid.github.io/_posts/2024-11-05-introducing-swift-testing-traits.md

 }
 ```

 As you can see in the example above, we define the *crucial* tag and mark two test cases with it.
 The Test Navigator in Xcode has a special tab showing tags allowing you to run the tests by tag and visualize if all the tests in the tag pass.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!